-Nervous System Recalibration (NSR™) Process is a series of meditations I created for healing and is extremely helpful in releasing stuck trauma.
+Nervous System Recalibration (NSR™) Process is a series of meditations I created for healing and is extremely helpful in releasing stuck energy and trauma.

 I have found that when we find the unconscious story in the body, then help the story to heal in the moment, my body based stress levels completely change!
 I have clients who are therapists that use this method and have just trained my first group of therapists in this method in order for them to use it to help their folks with trauma.
 It's been amazing to see the results.